Sarotti-Lab/ML_J_DP4/README.md

 # Case study: (-)-Menthol

 In order to illustrate the ML-dJ-DP4 and the ML-iJ/dJ-DP4 workflows, we present the analysis of (-)-menthol following these two approaches.
-As indicated in the Figure 1, there are four possible isomers.
+As indicated in the Figure 1, there are four possible diastereoisomers.

  ![mentol_1](https://user-images.githubusercontent.com/101136961/161816781-85c9528c-3053-447b-b773-f7eed058f5d9.JPG)

 **Figure 1**

 Following the recommended computational procedure, a total number of 123 conformers were found at the MMFF force field.
 Each structure was submitted to NMR calcualtions at the RHF/STO-3G level (with the pop=nbo option).
 The corresponding output files are provided in the Folder **“menthol_ML_dJ-DP4”**.
-According to Gaussian numbering scheme, the labels corresponding to each nuclei is given in Figure 2.
+According to Gaussian numbering scheme, the labels corresponding to each nuclei are given in Figure 2.

  ![mentol_2](https://user-images.githubusercontent.com/101136961/161816816-7a39a084-1014-4d9d-8465-478f3b0511f0.JPG)

-**Figure 2.** Carbon label followed by its corresponding proton(s) label(s) between parenthesis
+**Figure 2.** Carbon labels, and proton lavels (in parenthesis).

 ## ML-dJ-DP4

-The input excel file required for running the ML-J-DP4.py script is filled out as follows.
+The input excel file required for running the ML_JDP4.py script must be filled as follows.
 The Excel file is also provided in the folder *“menthol_ML_dJ-DP4”*.
 **J sheet**

 ![image](https://user-images.githubusercontent.com/101136961/161816911-d9af40d2-7839-4dd3-b0e7-ef55f1a99e50.png)